The Best Dog Bike Trailer Australia - Take Them With You

 The Final Verdict: Best Dog Bike Trailers Australia

-For the best of the best, the Booyah is pretty fabulous.
-It has a cool design, it is durable and extremely well liked among the dog biker community!
+For the best of the best, our team of independent experts believe that the Booyah is pretty fabulous.
+It has a cool design, it is durable and extremely well liked among our dog biker community!
 Booyah strollers are a cut above the rest overall, but that does come at an elevated price tag.

-If you want a more economical option, we love the New Skiiddii.
+If you want a more economical option, we have to recommend the New Skiiddii.
 This bike trailer is great for medium-sized dogs and performs like a trailer double its price.
 And that’s what we want!
 A product of premium quality at a reasonable price.
 Give it a try!

 It is safe if you properly prepare your dog for the experience.
 Like with all things, novel experiences can be challenging for your pup, unless you have a wild risk-taker on your hands.
 You need to properly acclimatise your dog to the sensation of being moved around this way.
 It’s pretty foreign to them.

 If you jump in at the deep end, they could get startled and feel erratic in the cabin.
-Though most bike trailers for dogs have safety features at the frame to prevent them from tipping over, if your dog is jumping around, they may just manage to tip them.
+Though most bike trailers for dogs have safety features at the frame to prevent them from tipping over, if your dog is jumping around, they may just manage to tip the trailer.

 Similarly, you need to be careful yourself as you ride.
 Really challenging uphill or downhill terrain is a no-go.
 As is overly damaged or “off-road” tracks that will end up being extremely uncomfortable for your dog.
 Speeding down the street is also not safe for either of you.
 By using your best judgement and riding carefully, you should be safe on your journey together!